KiritoLoveAsuna/CloudSecurity/Cloud Fishing.md

 python3 oh365userfinder.py -r emails.txt
 ```
 ### Microsoft Entra Self-Service Password Reset (SSPR)
+>Microsoft Entra self-service password reset (SSPR) gives users the ability to change or reset their password, with no administrator or help desk involvement.
+If a user's account is locked or they forget their password, they can follow prompts to unblock themselves and get back to work.

 https://aka.ms/sspr
 Then trick user to answer 3 security question